-Service Set
+ParametersToSuspendAlarmsOnSet

+This list indicates Parameters whose alarms should be suspended after the command has been sent.

+CommandContainerSet, StreamSet and AlgorithmSet

+These are similar to their containers parts their TelemetryMetaData.

+It should be noted that the element CommandContainersSet is for the “pieces/parts” of MetaCommand Containers (see ContainerEntryRef) that may be shared among a number of commands.

+ServiceSet

-The service set is a collection of services.
-Services are used to define streams, but they can also help in containers selection based on one or several criterions (like parameter values checks).
+The ServiceSet is a collection of Services.
+Services are logical groupings of Container or Messages.

-Usually a service is composed of a set of messages, where each message selects containers according to one or several criterions.
-Services can also be defined without messages, but in that case the service has to make direct reference to one or several generic containers, with appropriate conditions in order to attribute them to a service.
-As messages are not present on the commanding side, referencing generic containers is the only way to define services for commanding.

 The concept of services has been introduced in XTCE for the European space organizations that deal with services.
 The ECSS-E-70-41A (Packet utilization standard), compliant with CCSDS standards, goes a little bit deeper in packet composition and introduces the notion of services.
 Please refer to that standard in order to get examples and detailed definition of services.

-A typical implementation of a service in XTCE will use messages to characterize containers (i.e., frames), and attribute them to a service at the space system level.

-Big Picture of XTCE major elements
+Organization of XTCE major elements

-Figure 3-8 presents a big picture to illustrate the hierarchy of the XTCE schema.
+Figure 3-8 diagrammatically illustrates the hierarchy of the XTCE schema.
 All major elements are represented up to a depth of 3 (one colour per depth level).
-This is sufficient to understand the structure of XTCE Schema without diving into too many details.
+This is sufficient to understand the overall structure of XTCE Schema.

-In this figure, one can see that the telemetry metadata and the command metadata elements are similar, even though the command element contains more information than the telemetry metadata element.

-Moreover, the definition of types for parameters and arguments are also similar at 95%.
-The same data types are allowed for each, and these types are very common but can also be customized by the XTCE user.
-Namely, the major data types in XTCE are:

-string, enumerated;

-integer, float, binary;

-Boolean;

-arrays;

-absolute and relative times.
+In the figure, one that many items are represented in a syntactically similar way in both TelemetryMetadData and CommandMetaData.

+In some cases the underlying schema types are identical.

-XTCE XML TREE Overview
+XTCE XML Tree Overview